 Indictable Offenses (2C:52-2)

 Some individuals may be eligible for expungement of charges when only five years have elapsed since all conditions of the conviction were satisfied.
-To qualify, the individual may not have had any subsequent convictions including any disorderly person or petty disorderly person offenses.
+To qualify, the individual may not have had any subsequent convictions, including any disorderly person or petty disorderly person offenses.
 The decision to allow for expungement under these circumstances is based on the court's discretion.

-Those seeking expungement that is ineligible due to having two or more convictions for a disorderly person or petty disorderly person offenses may still qualify for expungement.
+Those seeking expungement that is ineligible due to having four or more convictions for a disorderly person or petty disorderly person offenses may still qualify for expungement.
 This also is based on the court's discretion.
 The court may consider the severity of the offenses and other factors.
 Convictions associated with serious crimes such as arson, manslaughter, murder, and rape, are not eligible for expungement.

 Petition for Expungement

 There are several formal documents that must be completed for an expungement.
 They are as follows:

 - Form A: The Petition for Expungement that must be filed with the court where the conviction occurred.